Bmju/Massive/README.markdown

 * Multiple result sets
 * Simultaneous access to more then one database provider, if you need it

-Plus... it's still Massive!
+Plus... it's still 100% compatible with Massive!
 If you already use Massive then your existing code will compile and run just as before. .NET Core support is the only thing here that required actually changing the API (rather than just carefully extending it), and even then the changes are almost entirely non-breaking for existing users (unless you've ever called DbParameter.AddParam(value) directly yourself... but you haven't, because that's exactly what Massive does for you ;) ).

 ## What is Massive?